misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 * _Bumped berkshelf from version 2.0.9 to 2.0.10_
 * _Bumped vagrant from version 1.2.7 to 1.3.1_
 * _Bumped vagrant-omnibus plugin from version 1.1.0 to 1.1.1_

-_Updated September 1st, 2013_

-* _Corrected link to Jamie Winsor's Berkshelf slides_
-* _Bumped berkshelf from version 2.0.8 to 2.0.9_
-* _Bumped Test Kitchen version from 1.0.0.beta.2 to 1.0.0.beta.3_
-* _Bumped apache2 cookbook reference from 1.6.x to 1.7.x_
-* _Per Herr Flupke, tried to make the difference between files and templates more clear_

 Jamie Winsor hasn't yet updated his [guide to authoring cookbooks the Berkshelf way](http://vialstudios.com/guide-authoring-cookbooks.html) to match [recent changes related to Vagrant 1.x](https://github.com/RiotGames/berkshelf/issues/416) and [Chef 11](http://www.opscode.com/blog/2013/03/11/chef-11-server-up-and-running/)